Huia: Voice

 Like so many other aspects of its biology, the vocalisations of the huia are not well known, and present knowledge is based on very few accounts.
 The calls were mostly a varied array of whistles, "peculiar and strange", but also "soft, melodious and flute-like".
-An imitation of the bird's call survives as a recording of 1909 huia search team member Henare Hamana whistling the call (see External links).
+An imitation of the bird's call survives as a recording of 1909 huia search team member Henare Hamana whistling the call.
 Huia were often silent.
 When they did vocalise, their calls could carry considerable distances – some were audible from up to 400 m away through dense forest.
 The calls were said to differ between sexes, though there are no details.
 Calls were given with the bird's head and neck stretched outward and its bill pointing 30 to 45 degrees from the vertical.
 Most references describe huia calls as heard in the early morning; one records it as the first bird to sing in the dawn chorus, and captive birds were known to "wake the household".
 Like the whitehead, huia behaved unusually before the onset of wet weather, being "happy and in full song".
 The bird's name is onomatopoeic: it was named by Māori for its loud distress call, a smooth, unslurred whistle rendered as uia, uia, uia or where are you?.
 This call was said to be given when the bird was excited or hungry.
 Chicks had a "plaintive cry, pleasant to the ear", would feebly answer imitations by people, and were very noisy when kept in tents.